Close Button

 Do you use open source software?

 Yes, and no, depending on what I'm doing.
-I have a number of older Windows programs that I've been using since as far back as 2005 or earlier, and I continue to use them via Wine or via virtualization.
+I have a number of older Windows programs that I've been using since 2005 or even earlier, and I continue to use them via Wine or via virtualization.
+I also have other closed source software that I use on a regular basis to fulfill certain tasks.
+Aside from that, I do make significant use of open source software.
+Unlike a lot of Linux users, I'm not an open source purist - I believe there needs to be a place for proprietary programs if Linux is ever to gain mainstream adoption.

 Have you ever performed anywhere?